 Please visit the Getting Started section of the Home Page to access step-by-step guides for organizing every type of committee that registers with OCPF.

 The Office of Campaign and Political Finance is the independent state agency that administers Massachusetts General Laws Chapter 55, the campaign finance law, and Chapter 55C, the public financing program for candidates for statewide office.
 The office receives reports filed by hundreds of candidates and committees, reviews them to ensure proper disclosure and legal compliance, and, where appropriate, conducts legal reviews of campaign finance activity.
 OCPF is headed by a director who is appointed by a bi-partisan commission that is made up of the Secretary of the Commonwealth, the chairs of the Democratic and Republican State Committees and the dean of a law school who is appointed by the Governor.
 The Director serves a six-year term and is subject to reappointment.
-The current director, Michael J. Sullivan, was appointed to his fourth term in 2012.
+The current director, William C. Campbell, was appointed in 2021.

 Candidates and committees that file with OCPF include: